pughlab/pipeline-suite/README.md

 -b /path/to/output/bam.yaml \
 -c slurm \
 --remove \
---dry-run
+--dry-run { if this is a dry-run } \
+--no-wait { if not a dry-run and you don't want to wait around for it to finish }
 </code></pre>

 This will again write individual commands to file: /path/to/output/directory/BWA/logs/run_BWA_pipeline.log

 ### run GATK indel realignment and base quality score recalibration
 <pre><code>perl gatk.pl \
---depends { optional: final job ID from bwa.pl } \
 -t /path/to/dna_pipeline_config.yaml \
 -d /path/to/bwa_bam_config.yaml \
 -o /path/to/output/directory \
 -b /path/to/output/bam.yaml \
 -c slurm \
 --remove \
---dry-run
+--dry-run { if this is a dry-run } \
+--no-wait { if not a dry-run and you don't want to wait around for it to finish }
 </code></pre>

 ### get BAM QC metrics, including coverage, contamination estimates and callable bases
 <pre><code>perl contest.pl \
---depends { optional: final job ID from gatk.pl } \
 -t /path/to/dna_pipeline_config.yaml \
 -d /path/to/gatk_bam_config.yaml \
 -o /path/to/output/directory \
 -c slurm \
 --remove \
---dry-run
+--dry-run { if this is a dry-run } \
+--no-wait { if not a dry-run and you don't want to wait around for it to finish }

 perl get_coverage.pl \
---depends { optional: final job ID from gatk.pl } \
 -t /path/to/dna_pipeline_config.yaml \
 -d /path/to/gatk_bam_config.yaml \
 -o /path/to/output/directory \
 -c slurm \
 --remove \
---dry-run
+--dry-run { if this is a dry-run } \
+--no-wait { if not a dry-run and you don't want to wait around for it to finish }
 </code></pre>

 ### Variant calling steps:
 ### run GATK's HaplotypeCaller to produce gvcfs
 <pre><code>perl haplotype_caller.pl \
---depends { optional: final job ID from gatk.pl } \
 -t /path/to/dna_pipeline_config.yaml \
 -d /path/to/gatk_bam_config.yaml \
 -o /path/to/output/directory \
 -c slurm \
 --remove \
---dry-run
+--dry-run { if this is a dry-run } \
+--no-wait { if not a dry-run and you don't want to wait around for it to finish }

 perl genotype_gvcfs.pl \
---depends { optional: final job ID from haplotype_caller.pl } \
 -t /path/to/dna_pipeline_config.yaml \
 -d /path/to/gatk_bam_config.yaml \
 -o /path/to/output/directory \
 -c slurm \
 --remove \
---dry-run
+--dry-run { if this is a dry-run } \
+--no-wait { if not a dry-run and you don't want to wait around for it to finish }
 </code></pre>

 ### run GATK's MuTect (v1) to produce somatic SNV calls
 <pre><code>Create a panel of normals:
 perl mutect.pl \
 --create-panel-of-normals \
---depends { optional: final job ID from gatk.pl } \
 -t /path/to/dna_pipeline_config.yaml \
 -d /path/to/gatk_bam_config.yaml \
 -o /path/to/output/directory \
 -c slurm \
 --remove \
---dry-run
+--dry-run { if this is a dry-run } \
+--no-wait { if not a dry-run and you don't want to wait around for it to finish }

 Generate somatic SNV calls:
 perl mutect.pl \
---depends { optional: final job ID from gatk.pl or mutect.pl (generation of panel of normals) } \
 -t /path/to/dna_pipeline_config.yaml \
 -d /path/to/gatk_bam_config.yaml \
 -o /path/to/output/directory \
 --pon /path/to/panel_of_normals.vcf { optional: can also be specified in mutect_config.yaml if created elsewhere } \
 -c slurm \
 --remove \
---dry-run
+--dry-run { if this is a dry-run } \
+--no-wait { if not a dry-run and you don't want to wait around for it to finish }
 </code></pre>

 ### run GATK's MuTect2 to produce somatic SNV calls
 <pre><code>Create a panel of normals:
 perl mutect2.pl \
 --create-panel-of-normals \
---depends { optional: final job ID from gatk.pl } \
 -t /path/to/dna_pipeline_config.yaml \
 -d /path/to/gatk_bam_config.yaml \
 -o /path/to/output/directory \
 -c slurm \
 --remove \
---dry-run
+--dry-run { if this is a dry-run } \
+--no-wait { if not a dry-run and you don't want to wait around for it to finish }

 Generate somatic SNV calls:
 perl mutect2.pl \
---depends { optional: final job ID from gatk.pl or mutect2.pl (generation of panel of normals) } \
 -t /path/to/dna_pipeline_config.yaml \
 -d /path/to/gatk_bam_config.yaml \
 -o /path/to/output/directory \
 --pon /path/to/panel_of_normals.vcf { optional: can also be specified in mutect2_config.yaml if created elsewhere } \
 -c slurm \
 --remove \
---dry-run
+--dry-run { if this is a dry-run } \
+--no-wait { if not a dry-run and you don't want to wait around for it to finish }
 </code></pre>

 ### run VarScan to produce SNV and CNA calls
 <pre><code>Run T/N pairs and create a panel of normals:
 perl varscan.pl \
 --mode paired \
---depends { optional: final job ID from gatk.pl } \
 -t /path/to/dna_pipeline_config.yaml \
 -d /path/to/gatk_bam_config.yaml \
 -o /path/to/output/directory \
 -c slurm \
 --remove \
---dry-run
+--dry-run { if this is a dry-run } \
+--no-wait { if not a dry-run and you don't want to wait around for it to finish }

 Run tumour-only samples with a panel of normals (can also be run without, but germline filtering will not be performed): perl varscan.pl \
 --mode unpaired \
---depends { optional: final job ID from gatk.pl or above panel of normals creation } \
 -t /path/to/dna_pipeline_config.yaml \
 -d /path/to/gatk_bam_config.yaml \
 -o /path/to/output/directory \
 --pon /path/to/panel_of_normals.vcf { optional: can also be specified in varscan_config.yaml if created elsewhere } \
 -c slurm \
 --remove \
---dry-run
+--dry-run { if this is a dry-run } \
+--no-wait { if not a dry-run and you don't want to wait around for it to finish }
 </code></pre>

 ### run Strelka to produce SNV and Manta SV calls
 <pre><code>perl strelka.pl \
---depends { optional: final job ID from gatk.pl } \
 -t /path/to/dna_pipeline_config.yaml \
 -d /path/to/gatk_bam_config.yaml \
 -o /path/to/output/directory \
+--create-panel-of-normals \
+-c slurm \
+--remove \
+--dry-run { if this is a dry-run } \
+--no-wait { if not a dry-run and you don't want to wait around for it to finish }

+perl strelka.pl \
+-t /path/to/dna_pipeline_config.yaml \
+-d /path/to/gatk_bam_config.yaml \
+-o /path/to/output/directory \
 --pon /path/to/panel_of_normals.vcf { optional: useful for restarting once this has already been generated } \
 -c slurm \
 --remove \
---dry-run
+--dry-run { if this is a dry-run } \
+--no-wait { if not a dry-run and you don't want to wait around for it to finish }
 </code></pre>

 ### run Delly to produce SV calls
 <pre><code>perl delly.pl \
---depends { optional: final job ID from gatk.pl } \
 -t /path/to/dna_pipeline_config.yaml \
 -d /path/to/gatk_bam_config.yaml \
 -o /path/to/output/directory \
 -c slurm \
 --remove \
---dry-run
+--dry-run { if this is a dry-run } \
+--no-wait { if not a dry-run and you don't want to wait around for it to finish }
 </code></pre>

 ### run Mavis to annotate Delly and Manta SV calls
 <pre><code>perl mavis.pl \
---depends { optional: final job ID from strelka.pl and delly.pl } \
 -t /path/to/dna_pipeline_config.yaml \
 -d /path/to/gatk_bam_config.yaml \
 -o /path/to/output/directory \